 Outside of baseball, Andrews works for the Providence School Department with special needs students.
 He also works under the administration at Hope High School and the Gang Unit of the Providence Police Department.

-Cody Ortega (’11) is a former CCRI player who returns to the Knights’ program to join the coaching staff for his first year as an assistant.
+Ortega is a former CCRI player who returns to the Knights’ program to join the coaching staff for his second year as an assistant.
 Ortega will help with statistics and assist with team practices.
-Ortega lives in Cranston with his wife Lauren who are expecting their first child in July.
+Ortega lives in Cranston, RI with his wife Lauren and son Johnny.